fugalh/fartisan/README.md

 Other fields in the JSON will be ignored.

-## Artisan Configuration
+## Artisan Message Format

-In Artisan's WebSocket configuration:
-- The expected response format is:
+Artisan will send `getData` requests, and the response format is:
   ```json
   {
     "id": 12345,